Mateo Del Blanco

-Mateo Del Blanco (born 31 October 2003) is an Argentine professional footballer who plays as a left back for Unión de Santa Fe in the Argentine Primera División.
+Mateo Del Blanco (born 31 October 2003) is an Argentine professional footballer who plays as a left back for French club Strasbourg.

 Career

 He came through the academy at Union de Santa Fe after joining in 2014 from Corinthians Santa Fe.
 Progessimg to playing for their youth and academy teams, he trained with the first team in 2022 for the first time, signing his first professional contact later that year.
-He made his first team debut on 11 April 2023 against Argentinos Juniors, in a 5-1 defeat.
+He made his first team debut on 11 April 2023 against Argentinos Juniors, in a 5–1 defeat.